ejlo/lein-externs/README.md

 # lein-externs

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to extract externs for your ClojureScript project

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[lein-externs "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-externs 0.1.0-SNAPSHOT`.
+Put `[lein-externs "0.1.0"]` into the `:plugins` vector of your project.clj file or your `:user` profile

-FIXME: Use this for project-level plugins:

-Put `[lein-externs "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:
+Create the externs with:

+    $ lein externs > externs.js

+or, specify a build, e.g.:

-    $ lein externs
+    $ lein externs release > externs.js

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Rasmus Buchmann, Erik Ouchterlony, Benjamin Teuber

 Distributed under the Eclipse Public License, the same as Clojure.